norakramer1/bubble-machine/README.md

 So the biggest problem is that we have Marcio's API, but it only runs on his local machine and has an awful user experience regarding the front-end.
 Together with students from the minor User Experience Design, it is up to us to recreate a front-end experience that is user-friendly and give meaning to the data visualization, which is now really hard to understand.

-For a more detailled document about the goal, the problem and what the project is about.
-There is a more detailled debriefing in the wiki.
+For a more detailed document about the goal, the problem and what the project is about.
+There is a more detailed debriefing in the wiki.

 [Link to debriefing](https://github.com/Kuckelkorn/bubble-machine/wiki/Debriefing)

 ### The final product

 This is the final interface of our assignment.
-Because the API changed last minute we weren't able to fully incorporate all the features we had plannend.
+Because the API changed last minute, we weren't able to fully incorporate all the features we had planned.

 ![Overview](/docs/assets/initial.png)